aimug-org/alc-docs/main-docs/docs/langchain-103/introduction-to-dec-2023.md

 sidebar_position: 1
 ---

-# Introduction to LangChain 103
+# Introduction to Dec 2023

-Welcome to LangChain 103!
-This course builds upon the concepts learned in LangChain 101 and 102, introducing more advanced topics and practical applications of LangChain.
+Welcome to Dec 2023!
+This course builds upon the concepts learned in Oct 2023 and Nov 2023, introducing more advanced topics and practical applications of LangChain.

 ## What You'll Learn